manuelseeger/nd-machine-learning/capstone/proposal.md

 In this section, the data will be reviewed for fitness for the prediction task, mainly using visualization.
 The features will be tested for correlation and how well they appear to match assumptions based on industry knowledge.

 Features will be semantically grouped where applicable.
 Apparent important of the features for the predicion task will be discussed.
+Features unlikely to contribute to the predictive power of a model will be removed.

 #### Benchmark model